igorlfs/nvim-dap-view/docs/src/routes/basics/+page.md

 ## What is the Debug Adapter Protocol?

-First things first: what is the DAP?
-Much like the LSP, the DAP is a protocol created to solve a scalability problem: it used to be the case that each text editor had to have a custom integration for each debugger they wanted to support.
+If you already know what is the Language Server Protocol (LSP), the Debug Adapter Protocol is just one step ahead: it's the same concept, but applied to debugging.
+If you're not sure if you get the hang of the Language Server Protocol, I recommend watching this [video](https://www.youtube.com/watch?v=LaS32vctfOY) by [TJ](https://github.com/tjdevries).

-That means handling the communication was a nightmare: each debugger has its own way of defining breakpoints, or evaluating expressions and whatnot.
-What DAP brings to the table is a **standardization for this communication**, massively simplifying the implementation.
+Much like the LSP, the DAP is a protocol created to solve a scalability problem: before the protocol, each text editor had to have a custom integration for each debugger they wanted to support.
+That means handling the communication between the editor and the debuggers was essentially a _nightmare_: each debugger has its own way of defining breakpoints, evaluating expressions, navigating the stack and whatnot.
+What DAP brings to the table is a **standardization for this communication which massively simplifies the implementation**.

 To accomplish its goal, the DAP introduces the concept of **debug adapters**: programs that make _debuggers_ comply with the protocol's communication standards.
 It's important to have this distinction clear: a _debugger_ and a debug adapter are _distinct programs_.
 All throughout `nvim-dap-view`'s you'll the see the term _adapter_, referring to a _debug adapter_, but there are only a couple or so mentions of _debuggers_, since the protocol is about _adapters_.